WeblateOrg/weblate/docs/admin/install.rst

 The Weblate process needs to be able to read and write to the directory where it keeps data - :setting:`DATA_DIR`.
-All files within this directory should be owned and writable by the user running Weblate.
+All files within this directory should be owned and writable by the user running all Weblate processes (typically WSGI and Celery, see :ref:`server` and :ref:`celery`).

 The default configuration places them in the same tree as the Weblate sources, however you might prefer to move these to a better location such as: